 According to SEC allegations, the three former executives were involved in a scheme to pay more than $100 million in bribes to Argentine government officials to procure a $1 billion contract for national identity cards ("DNI contract").
 The SEC also contends that Signer and others arranged for Siemens to pay Bock a "hush fee" of approximately $316,000 in exchange for his concealing the corruption surrounding the DNI when testifying before World Bank and ICC arbitration panels.
 Bock and a relative allegedly received the funds between 2005 and 2007 pursuant to sham consulting agreements.

 As likely reflected in the penalty size, Bock and Signer never consented to the district court's jurisdiction, whereas counsel for Argentine national Truppel entered an appearance on Truppel's behalf and negotiated a settlement with the SEC.
-Though the court documents do not reveal why Truppel decided to submit to the court's jurisdiction, a blog post (CNN Money Dec.
+Though the court documents do not reveal why Truppel decided to submit to the court's jurisdiction, a post (Dec.
 2013) suggests a potential connection between Truppel's decision to settle and his pending extradition from Argentina to the United States in the related DOJ matter.
 According to Argentine news sources, an Argentine federal judge reviewed and approved the DOJ's extradition request and Truppel appealed the decision, claiming that he would be subject to double jeopardy if extradited.
 In December 2013, the same Argentine judge, Ariel Lijo, charged Truppel and sixteen other former Siemens executives for bribery relating to the DNI contract.

 As stated in the SEC complaint, Truppel and Bock had significant contacts with the United States in connection with the Siemens bribery scheme, while Signer's were more attenuated.
 With respect to Truppel, the SEC alleged that while serving as CFO of Siemens' Argentine division, Truppel participated in meetings in Miami and New York at which executives planned and negotiated bribe payments to Argentine officials and caused Siemens to pay millions of dollars of bribes, some of which were paid through bank accounts in the United States.
 The SEC claimed that Bock participated in one of the aforementioned meetings in Miami and provided false testimony at an arbitration proceeding in Washington, D.C.
 As for Signer, the SEC claimed his connection to the United States was limited to allegedly helping cause bribes to be paid through U.S. bank accounts.